akerber47/akerber47.github.io/reading.md

 # Abandoned Books

 I often browse through books and end up abandoning them.
 Here's a list.
+(Honestly, most of the point here is to stop me from forgetting and trying to read these again.)

 ### 2019 August
+- Kyran Dale, *Dava Visualization with Python and JavaScript*
+- Joel Spolsky, *Joel on Software*
 - Josh Carter, *New Programmer's Survival Manual*
 - Andrew Hunt and David Thomas, *The Pragmatic Programmer*
 - Josh Patterson and Adam Gibson, *Deep Learning: A Practitioner's Approach*